casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/testing-session-code.md

 ### Running the Test

-To run the tests, this example use a `Makefile`.
+This example uses a `Makefile` to run the tests.

 ```bash
 make test